"I'm in tears."

 Just imagine -- a disabled child who may not feel included in other

 activities will feel right at home in your production!

 there on stage without apology and watch how including everybody

 Student of the Month: December

 Teachers!
 Take a tip from Lake-Sumter State College and

 nominate and offer special awards.
-Meet a proud member of
+Meet a proud member of her

-Ashley Hall, Lake-Sumter State College, selected as the Florida College System
+Lake-Sumter State College, selected as the Florida College System

 Activities Association Theatre Division Student of the Month for

 to this outstanding student!"